top of page

 2. REVIEW YOUR LOCAL HUNTING REGULATIONS

 Now that you have the licensed right to hunt, the next step is determining how you can exercise that right.
-Fortunately for all of us - yes, I re-read my earlier articles too for helpful information - we at Expedition Detroit already got a jump on this step in our "Michigan Hunting Cheatsheet" article from earlier this fall.
-Our article includes a direct link to the DNR's Hunting Digest - a hunter's Bible for any and all regulations or instructive information that could come into play this season.
+We at Expedition Detroit jump on this step every year through publishing our annual "Michigan Hunting Cheatsheet" articles.
+Our "Cheatsheet" includes a direct link to the DNR's Hunting Digest - a hunter's Bible for any and all regulations or instructive information that could come into play this season.

 For whitetail deer, the key regulation to note for us in the Detroit region is that we are in the "limited firearm zone."
 Limited Firearms include a shotgun, a handgun that is .35-caliber or larger with straight-walled cartridges, a .35-caliber or larger rifle with straight-walled cartridges with a minimum case length of 1.16 inches and a maximum case length of 1.80 inches, and a .35-caliber or larger air rifle or pistol charged only from an external, high compression power source.
-Other regulations to review include legal hunting hours, firearm safety zones, tagging and mandatory reporting, and clothing requirements (spoiler alert: wear hunter orange as your outermost garments, like your vest and hat, that are visible from all sides).

-3. PREPARE FOR YOUR HUNTING LOCATION
+3. PREPARE YOUR HUNTING LOCATION

 Alright, you're crushing it: you have your license and you're all read-up on the applicable regulations.
 The next crucial item in your pre-opener checklist is to drill down the details surrounding your hunting location and set-up.
 This item will vary in complexity depending on the specifics of your hunt - heading out to your property's cushy box-blind is a far cry from trekking half a mile into public land with a climbing stand strapped to your back.